-• to an investigation and process that is fair, impartial, timely and thorough and provides a meaningful opportunity to be heard;

-- to have the complaint investigated and/or adjudicated by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, and the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until any finding of responsibility; - to have the college's judicial or conduct process run concurrently with any criminal justice investigation and proceeding, except for temporary delays requested by external municipal entities while law enforcement gathers evidence; - to receive reasonable advance written or electronic notice of any meeting they are required to or eligible to attend, of the specific rule or law alleged to have been violated and in what manner; - to exclude their own prior sexual history with persons other than the other party in the conduct process or their own mental health diagnosis and/or treatment from admittance in the stage that determines responsibility.
-(Past findings of sexual misconduct may be admissible in the stage that determines sanction.) - to offer evidence during the investigation; - to review documents and tangible evidence, consistent with FERPA and other law; - to be accompanied by an attorney or other advisor of their choice, who may assist and advise the complainant or respondent throughout the process including during all related meetings and hearings.
-Such attorneys or advisors must comply with the CUNY policies and procedures; and - to simultaneous notice of the outcome of proceedings.
+- a.
+To an investigation and process that is fair, impartial, timely, thorough and provides a meaningful opportunity to be heard; - b.
+To have the allegations investigated and/or adjudicated by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, and the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until any finding of responsibility; - c.
+To have the allegations investigated, resolved and/or adjudicated by individuals who are free from a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent; - d.
+To have the college's judicial or conduct process run concurrently with any criminal justice investigation and proceeding, except for temporary delays requested by external municipal entities while law enforcement gathers evidence.
+Temporary delays should not last more than ten (10) days except when law enforcement specifically requests and justifies a longer delay; - e.
+To an investigation process where the burden of proof and burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the college and not on the parties; - f.
+To receive reasonable advance written notice of any meeting they are required to or eligible to attend: - g.
+To exclude their own prior sexual history with persons other than the other party in the investigation or conduct process and their own mental health diagnosis and/or treatment, subject to certain exceptions described in Sections XI and XII; - h.
+To offer evidence during the investigation; - i.
+To have irrelevant evidence excluded from any hearing; - j.
+To review documents and tangible evidence, consistent with the Family Educational Rights and Privacy Act ("FERPA") and other laws (see Sections XI or XII for additional details); - k.
+To be accompanied by an advisor of their choice (who may be an attorney), who may assist and advise throughout the process, including during all related meetings and hearings.
+Advisors must comply with applicable CUNY policies and procedures; - 1.
+To simultaneous notice of the outcome of proceedings, including written notice of findings of fact, decisions and sanctions if any, as well as the rationale for the decision and any sanction;